Find Affordable College Courses

 74% Women

 University of West Georgia comes in at #10 on our list of the most popular colleges offering bachelor's degrees in health and wellness.
 Roughly 13,400 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,371 per year, while in-state graduate students, on average, pay $4,338 per year.
-During the 2020-2021 academic year, 94 people received their bachelor's degree in health and wellness from University of West Georgia.
-About 74% of this group were women, and 62% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 94 people received their bachelor's degree in health and wellness from University of West Georgia.
+Around 71% of these students were from an underrepresented racial-ethnic group, and 74% were women.

 #11